-Ngozi has a strong interest in community work and has been associated with a local housing charity, a charitable volunteer centre supported by a local council and a local library.
+Ngozi has a strong interest in community work and has been associated with a housing aid charity, a Volunteer Centre supported by a local council and a local library.

 - Second-Class Honours, Bachelor of Laws (LL.B.
 (Hons)), (Overseas)

-- Master of Laws Degree (LL.M.) with Merit, University of Surrey
+- Master of Laws Degree (LL.M.) with Merit, University of Surrey, Guildford, Surrey

 - Admitted as a solicitor of the Senior Courts of England and Wales (via the Qualified Lawyers Transfer Test)